 Germany has 16 states that are divided into 439 districts and cities.
 German made Mercedes Benz and BMW are world famous cars.
 Some of the big cities of Germany are Berlin, Hamburg, Munich, Cologne, Frankfurt and Stuttgart.

 2006 FIFA world cup for soccer was held in Germany.
 Germany has produced many scientists and researchers in various fields.

-We have several insurance products that completely meet the requirements of German visa insurance.
+We have several insurance products that completely meet the requirements of Schengen visa travel insurance.
 We would be able to quickly get you the required confirmation of coverage letter as well.
 Soon after you purchase the Germany visa travel insurance, you would be able to either print the visa letter or the confirmation of coverage through email that you can present to the German Consulate/Embassy.
 They are quite familiar with the document we provide and would readily accept it.
 We have been offering Germany visa insurance for last many years.

 If you are going to be doing any hazardous activities, make sure to include the optional hazardous sports rider coverage.
 That would provide you coverage if you were to get injured for activities like jet skiing, snow skiing etc.

 If you have a question about Germany visa insurance, please make sure to review our FAQ and most likely, your question would have been answered there.
 If you still have any questions, please feel free to contact us at any time.